KhronosGroup/glTF/specification/README.md

 ### glTF.scene

-The id of the default scene.
+The ID of the default scene.

 * **Type**: `string`
 * **Required**: No